Skip to content

 Sourced: Flickr, Patrick G

-This attraction has been in Edinburgh since 1853, and is the oldest standing attraction in the city.
-There are over 100 exciting and interesting attractions to explore in this 5 story building.
-Here, you will witness the scientific and technological wonders of the world.
-Ensuring the ultimate fun for all the family!
+This attraction has been in Edinburgh since 1853 and is the oldest standing attraction in the city.
+This five-story building has over 100 exciting and interesting attractions to explore.
+Here, you will witness the scientific and technological wonders of the world, ensuring the ultimate fun for all the family!

 It is located in Edinburgh’s city centre, at the top of the Royal Mile, and is within walking distance from Edinburgh Castle.